 This isn’t a typical PPC list.
-Before reading any further, you should have a general understanding of SEO.
+Before reading any further, you should have a general understanding of SEM.
 Know the difference between broad match, modified broad match, phrase match, and exact matches in your AdWords campaigns.
 Setting up ad extensions, and not letting competitors take your branded keywords.
 If you don’t, you can easily have a Google AdWords rep walk you through and explain this to you over the phone for free.

 Here are a few AdWords Tips I’ve learned over the years: